+D. DOCUMENTATION

+Pictures

+Video

+Journal

+Time log

+Progress report

 Donation record

+E. PROJECT JUSTIFICATION

-give back to those who put their lives on the line to protect us.
+This is a worthy project because many people need to learn how to give back to those who put their lives on the line to protect us.
 This will help all those who come out of the military and do not know how to gain their benefits the DAV will be able to help.
-P and many others who served in the military.
+Plus, with my future in the military as a Judge Advocate General in the Navy, this project will also help me and many others who served in the military.
 All veterans will be able to count on the organizations such as the DAV to help them if we all work together.

+F. PROJECT-PAPER CONNECTION

+This project connects with the issue of people having been denied their benefits because they filled out the form wrong or because they didn’t know about the form at all.
+These cases have cost the Military courts a lot of time and money.
+If I can get people to understand what they are supposed to do in the completion process of the forms than the courts will have more time to get to more important matters.

+G. ACADEMIC HONESTY

+I understand that any academic dishonesty by me on any part of the project will result in failure of the Senior Project and forfeiture of the Legal Studies Seal on my High School diploma.

+H. COMPLETION DATES